 To ensure that bee yards are included on the DEP’s List of Officially Registered Bee Yards, it is the responsibility of the beekeeper when registering bee yards with the Department of Agriculture to check the last box on the Apiary Registration Form as shown below under Beekeeping Services: (Voluntary Information)

 Click here for the current List of Officially Registered Bee Yards

 All new registrations and renewals must be received by the Department of Agriculture by March

 1st to be included on the official notification list for

 Follow the instructions on the registration

-forms for renewal or new registrations.
+forms for renewals or new registrations.
 Be sure to provide all

-the required information so as to avoid missing the March 1st
+the required information to avoid missing the March 1st